raveen15/LocationFinder/README.md

 ## Setup

-Clone the project into a designated folder and import project using Android Studio.
+Clone or download the project into a designated folder and import project using Android Studio.

 NOTE: If there are any gradle build errors, delete the .idea folder and rebuild project.